nutonomy/nuscenes-devkit/python-sdk/nuscenes/eval/detection/README.md

 * Users must to limit the number of submitted boxes per sample to 500.

 ## Results format
-We define a standardized detection results format to allow users to submit results to our evaluation server.
+We define a standardized detection result format that serves as an input to the evaluation code.
+The detection results for a particular evaluation set (train/val/test) are stored in a single JSON file.
+For the train and val sets the evaluation can be performed by the user on their local machine.
-Users need to create single JSON file for the evaluation set, zip the file and upload it to our evaluation server.
+For the test set the user needs to zip the JSON results file and submit it to the official evaluation server.
+The JSON file includes meta data `meta` on the type of inputs used for this method.
-The submission JSON includes a dictionary that maps each sample_token to a list of `sample_result` entries.
+Furthermore it includes a dictionary `results` that maps each sample_token to a list of `sample_result` entries.
 ```
 submission {
+    "meta": {
+        "use_camera":   <bool>                  -- Whether this submission uses camera data as an input.
+        "use_lidar":    <bool>                  -- Whether this submission uses lidar data as an input.
+        "use_radar":    <bool>                  -- Whether this submission uses radar data as an input.
+        "use_map":      <bool>                  -- Whether this submission uses map data as an input.
+        "use_external": <bool>                  -- Whether this submission uses external data as an input.
+    },
+    "results": {
-    sample_token <str>: [sample_result] -- Maps each sample_token to a list of sample_results.
+        sample_token <str>: List[sample_result] -- Maps each sample_token to a list of sample_results.
     }
+}
 ```
-For the result box we create a new database table called `sample_result`.
+For the predictions we create a new database table called `sample_result`.
 The `sample_result` table is designed to mirror the `sample_annotation` table.
 This allows for processing of results and annotations using the same tools.
-A `sample_result` is defined as follows:
+A `sample_result` is a dictionary defined as follows:
 ```
 sample_result {
     "sample_token":       <str>         -- Foreign key.
 Identifies the sample/keyframe for which objects are detected.